WGBH/stock-sales-2/app/views/about/research.md

 ## Main
 WGBH is a program based archive which means that all our content has been specifically shot or created for our programs.
-You know you want THAT shot from a particular WGBH program and it is NOT in the Digital Clips.
+You know you want THAT shot from a particular WGBH program and it is NOT in the Digital Clips Collection and you cannot find it online.
 How do you order it?

 1. ## Send us an email and identify the shot
 We need you to identify the series, program and actual shot and where it appears in the program.